 Fortunately, diabetic retinopathy is preventable.
 People with diabetes are most susceptible to developing it, but your risk is reduced if you follow your prescribed diet and medications, exercise regularly, control your blood pressure, and avoid alcohol and cigarettes.
 Regular eye exams are an integral part of making sure your eyes are healthy.
 Diabetic retinopathy can be detected through a visual acuity test, a dilated eye exam or tonometry.

-Although damage caused by diabetic retinopathy cannot be corrected, patients diagnosed with the condition can be treated to slow its progression and prevent further vision loss.
+Although the damage caused by diabetic retinopathy cannot be corrected, patients diagnosed with the condition can be treated to slow its progression and prevent further vision loss.
 Treatment modalities include laser and surgical procedures.

 Speak with your doctor about your options.
 Seeing eye to eye on your treatment choices is a vital step in selecting the one that is right for you.